abathur8bit/util/README.md

-# util
+# Util
-Unix scripts and utililities
+Unix scripts and utililities.

+Handy scripts for use now and then.